 Be respectful of our online community and contribute to an engaging conversation.
 We reserve the right to ban impersonators and remove comments that contain personal attacks, threats, or profanity, or are flat-out offensive.
 By posting here, you are permitting Philadelphia magazine and Metro Corp. to edit and republish your comment in all media.

-- Jawdropper of the Week: Work Meets Home in Rittenhouse for $2.975M - Philadelphia Magazine — Property
+- Jawdropper of the Week: East Meets West in Northern Liberties for $1.35M - Philadelphia Magazine — Property

 - On the Auction Block: A Gilded Age Manse in Queen Village - Philadelphia Magazine — Property